top of page

 Squares, Rectangles and Other Quadrilaterals

 When we discuss picture books, a lot of them are aimed for younger grades.
 Every now and then you find an amazing book aimed for older students, because let's face it, they still enjoy picture books.
 This week, I'm sharing a book that includes hands-on activities to help students to differentiate between various quadrilaterals.
 (This post does include affiliate links.)
-Squares, Rectangles, and Other Quadrilaterals by David A Adler defines the different characteristics of qu
+Squares, Rectangles, and Other Quadrilaterals by David A Adler defines the different characteristics of q

 Jessica Kaminski